Written by Creede and Sharleen Lambard (1992, GDW)

 Extras

 Ice Daemon rounds out with notes on awarding experience, and a couple of pages of descriptions on the main enemies in the adventure; the Yeti, Ice Wolves, Ice Daemon and Wyrm, although details on their stats are listed on the third panel of the wrap-around cover (see below).
-Included here also, is information on the various item of Ice Dimension Darktek the group might have seen in action or have come to possess.
+Included here also, is information on the various items of Ice Dimension Darktek the group might have seen in action or have come to possess.
 None of this is very new or interesting, but it is good to see it collected together like this.

 Opinions